sammy-hutch/dungeon-crawler/README.md

 ## notes

-for collision detection, just add Body() to the entities
+- for collision detection, just add Body() to the entities

-# TODO: add tests on tiles.json to check uniqueness of name, id, config
+- state update logic currently contained within event response, meaning not currently possible to hold down multiple keys

+# TO DO List

+## Ten-minute Tasks
+- tidy movement handler and keyup and keydown events (engine.py)
+- make file deletion at quit into its own functionality which can be inherited by the level and map classes (engine.py)
+- manage initial map and level (main.py)

 ## short-term tasks
 - add field of vision